-According to the Meadows Institute report, "Relevant federal agencies should partner to develop more precise definitions and categories of mental and behavioral health and clarify regulatory pathways to facilitate their safety, dissemination, and appropriate use."11 This partnership would involve leaders from the FDA, CMS, NIMH, NIDA, ASTP/ONC, AHRQ, SAMHSA, HRSA, ARPA-H, Consumer Financial Protection Bureau (CFPB), and potentially m https://www.fda.gov/medical-devices/guidance-documents-medical-devices-and-radiation-emitting-products/cdrhproposed-guidances-fiscal-year-2025-fy2025#under other agencies like the CDC and IRS.
+According to the Meadows Institute report, "Relevant federal agencies should partner to develop more precise definitions and categories of mental and behavioral health and clarify regulatory pathways to facilitate their safety, dissemination, and appropriate use."
+This partnership would involve leaders from the FDA, CMS, NIMH, NIDA, ASTP/ONC, AHRQ, SAMHSA, HRSA, ARPA-H, Consumer Financial Protection Bureau (CFPB), and potentially other agencies like the CDC and IRS.
 For example, collaboration with ASTP/ONC to support interoperability could improve mental health RWD, and thus strengthen RWE for mental and behavioral health and other mental health interventions.